Megidd/jewelry-personalization/ring-text/specs_technical.md

 ## Ring cut

-The 3D model of the ring is cut at the location which is occupied by the text 3D model.
+The 3D model of the ring is cut out at the arch which is occupied by the text 3D model.
 But the 3D model of the ring is properly connected to the 3D text to be a coherent 3D model without falling apart.

 ## Precise measurements